 How to: Create a Developer Site within your existing Office 365 subscription

 An Office 365 Developer Site makes it easier to get set up and start creating, testing, and deploying your apps for Office and SharePoint more quickly.
-Office 365 enterprise (E3 or E4) subscriptions include a site template you can use to create a Developer Site.
+Many Office 365 Business, Enterprise, Education, and Government subscriptions include a site template you can use to create a Developer Site.

 Applies to: apps for Office | apps for SharePoint | Office 365 Enterprise E3 | Office 365 Enterprise E4